teberl/archived_teberl/dont_fear_the_release.md

 #### mix config provider

-> *Compiletime/Runtime variables*
+> _Compiletime/Runtime variables_
 >
-> * `http: [port: System.get_env("PORT")]`\
+> - `http: [port: System.get_env("PORT")]`\
 >   then you would need to provide the PORT environment variable at build time which is when that code would be executed.
-> * `{:system, "PORT"}`\
+> - `{:system, "PORT"}`\
 >   is not some magic code to retrieve an environment variable, it is a setting that tells Phoenix to retrieve the port number from the PORT environment variable at runtime

 #### Create/Update `rel/config.exs`